 Our housing solicitor will be there for you throughout the entire process.
 For more information about the services that we offer, contact our team today on 0333 050 8882

-We are proud to assist tenants on a NO Win, NO Fee basis which means it won’t cost you any money to claim housing disrepair compensation with us.
+We assist tenants on a NO Win, NO Fee basis which means it won’t cost you any money to claim housing disrepair compensation with us.

-Filing a claim yourself can be a costly process.
-Depending on the severity of your case you could be entitled to Legal Aid to help you with these costs, however, Legal Aid funding is only available in cases where there is a serious risk to the health and safety of the tenants living in the property.
+If you want to file a claim, it is likely to be costly.
+You may qualify for legal aid to assist with these expenses, but legal aid funding is only available in situations where there is a substantial risk to the health and safety of the tenants living in the property.

 If you win your case then your landlord can be ordered to cover your costs for you.